outlearn-content/angular/modules/bootstrap.md

 ```

 Note that we provided the name of our application module to be loaded into the injector as the second
-parameter of the function.
+parameter of the angular.bootstrap function.
 Notice that `angular.bootstrap` will not create modules
 on the fly.
-You must create any custom {@link guide/module modules before you pass them as a parameter.
+You must create any custom modules before you pass them as a parameter.

 You should call `angular.bootstrap()` *after* you've loaded or defined your modules.
 You cannot add controllers, services, directives, etc after an application bootstraps.